TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/ContentStyleGuide.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 Some tools have a program, which you can run.
 For example, **Git** has the command line
-tool git.
+tool `git`.
 In this case, we use the correct spelling of the command (lowercase), when
-we are explicitly referring to the command git.
+we are explicitly referring to the command `git`.
 In all other cases, we use capital
 spelling Git, because it is a proper noun.

 The same goes for **Docker**, **Composer**, etc.